 Modern RIDM requires to acknowledge uncertainties, multiple hazards, multiple stakeholders and compliance needs, integrating stakeholders’ concerns and perceptions.

-This leads to greater stakeholder participation in decision-making, in which technocratic decision processes, driven purely by rational technical considerations, are modified to integrate the concerns and the perceptions of stakeholders.
+This leads to greater stakeholder participation in decision-making.
+In fact, technocratic decision processes, driven purely by rational technical considerations, are modified to integrate the concerns and the perceptions of stakeholders.

 Modern RIDM requires the classic engineering/technical approach to risk assessment which includes:

-to be integrated in the decision making process while recognizing that all the aspects of a given system under consideration may not be known or ready for analysis simultaneously at different stages of a project/operation development/life..
+are integrated in the decision making process.
+That is true even while recognizing that the knowledge of all the aspects of a given system under consideration is imperfect or not ready for analysis simultaneously at different stages of a project/operation development/life..

 ORE builds a hazard and risk register that will accompany the project/operation thought its existence.
 The register is:

-All the argumentation behind the analysis itself, including the assumptions, hypotheses, parameters and their uncertainties can be transparently laid out for disclosure points (however ORE register structure and numerical techniques remain proprietary).
+It is possible to transparently lay out all the argumentation behind the analysis itself, including the assumptions, hypotheses, parameters and their uncertainties for disclosure points.
+However ORE register structure and numerical techniques remain proprietary.

 Thus ORE is again fulfilling RIDM requirements and provides decision-makers with a clearly informed picture of the problem upon which they can confidently reason and deliberate.

-There are many more considerations that could be made, but this is a blogpost, neither a book nor a course, so we will be delighted to answer your questions if you send them through the contact form or as a comment.
+We could make many more considerations, but this is a blogpost, neither a book nor a course.
+Therefore we will be delighted to answer your questions.
+Just send them through the contact form or as a comment.

-Building trust with Stakeholders not satisfied with probability assessments is possible by deploying ORE within a Risk Informed Decision Making (RIDM) process.
+Building trust with Stakeholders not satisfied with probability assessments is possible if one deploys ORE within a Risk Informed Decision Making (RIDM) process.
 The approach helps achieving success by:

 When applied to projects ORE RIDM helps avoiding: